b-fullam/IOC-Generator/README.md

 1 directory, 5 files
 There are 5 files and 1 directory in total:
 ```
-The directory, which contains 2innocent.pdf and 1HIGHLY_MALICIOUS.txt, are sample files for you to test the "directory_as_input" functionality included in the script to see first hand how multiple files are processed.
+The directory, which contains 2innocent.pdf and highly_malicious.txt, are harmless sample files for you to test the "directory_as_input" functionality included in the script to see first hand how multiple files are processed.